contractual-dev/contractual/README.md

 - **Scattered Schemas & Code Maintenance:** Outdated documentation and manually managed type definitions create unreliable integrations and make maintaining entity models error-prone.

-#### How Spec-First Works

-1. **Define Once**:
-  - Use **TypeSpec**, a declarative DSL, to define your API or schema in a centralized file.
-  - This becomes the authoritative source for your API’s structure, endpoints, and data contracts.

-2. **Generate Everything**:
-  - From the spec, Contractual generates:
-    - **OpenAPI specifications** for REST documentation and tooling.
-    - **Type-safe clients** with **ts-rest** and **Zod** for runtime validation.
-    - **Server contracts** for Express, Fastify, and NestJS.
-    - **JSON Schemas** for validation or data workflows.

-3. **Version and Diff**:
-  - Track changes to your APIs or schemas.
-  - Use versioning and diffing tools to detect and prevent breaking changes.

-4. **Enforce Consistency**:
-  - Use the spec to drive all API-related workflows, ensuring backend, frontend, and data teams are in sync.

 ## 🚀 In Practice

 ### Install Contractual